Genie-Angels

 hospital, and resumed writing poetry.
 Of course such things are matters of

-faith, but even skeptics and critics of religion like Mark Twain have reported
+faith, but even skeptics like Mark Twain have reported

 prophetic visions and moments of clairvoyance.
 It seems to me that we can touch